-27. RESIGNATIONS
+26. RESIGNATIONS

-- 27.1.
-Members of the Executive Committee may tender a resignation at any time. - 27.2.
-In the event that only one resignation occurs, the Executive Committee may canvas and appoint interested persons at the next Centre Executive Meeting to fill the vacant position until the next AGM. - 27.3.
+- 26.1.
+Members of the Executive Committee may tender their resignation at any time. - 26.2.
+In the event that only one resignation occurs, the Executive Committee may canvas and appoint interested persons at the next Centre Executive Meeting to fill the vacant position until the next AGM. - 26.3.
 In the event that more than one resignation occurs, nominations shall be called for the vacant positions.
 If more nominations are received than vacant positions, a Special General Meeting shall be conducted to consider the nominations and make the appointments.

-28. ORDER OF BUSINESS AT THE ANNUAL GENERAL MEETING
+27. ORDER OF BUSINESS AT THE ANNUAL GENERAL MEETING

-- 28.1.
+27.1.
 The order of business at the Annual General Meeting of the Centre shall be as follows:

-- Opening by the Chairperson Welcome any special guests
+- Opening by the Chairperson Welcome any special guests.

-- Apologies (Secretary)
+- Apologies (Secretary).

+- Declaration of any Conflict of Interest.

-- Confirmation of minutes of the previous Annual General Meeting
+- Confirmation of minutes of the previous Annual General Meeting.

+- Business arising.

-- Chairperson's report
+- Chairperson's report.

-- Treasurer's report
+- Treasurer's report.

-- Reports from all Executive Office Bearers
+- Reports from all Executive Office Bearers.

-- Election of Office Bearers
+- Election of Office Bearers.

-- Amendments to the Constitution and By-Laws
+- Amendments to the Constitution and By-Laws, if any.

-- General Business
+- General Business.

-Note: All positions on the Executive Committee are declared vacant and nominations sought.
+Note: All positions on the Executive Committee are declared vacant and nominations sought at the AGM.
 Written nominations may have been sought prior to the AGM, this however, does not preclude nominations being accepted from the floor.

-28.2.
-Once the new Executive Committee has been duly elected, the proceedings for the remainder of the meeting shall continue to be conducted by the outgoing Chairperson for continuity and to enable sufficient time for handover of information.
+27.2.
+Once the new Executive Committee has been duly elected, the proceedings for the remainder of the meeting shall continue to be conducted by the outgoing Chairperson for continuity and to enable sufficient time for the handover of information.

-29. ORDER OF BUSINESS AT MONTHLY MEETINGS
+28. ORDER OF BUSINESS AT MONTHLY MEETINGS

-- 29.1.
-The order of business at monthly meetings of the Executive Committee shall be as follows:
+- 28.1.
+The order of business at monthly meetings of the Executive Committee and Non-executive shall be as follows:

-- Opening by the Chairperson Welcome any special Guests
+- Opening by the Chairperson Welcome any special Guests.

-- Apologies (Secretary)
+- Apologies (Secretary).

+- Declaration of any Conflict of Interest.

-- Previous Minutes Confirmation
+- Previous Minutes Confirmation.

-- Previous Minutes Outstanding Action Items
+- Previous Minutes Outstanding Action Items.

-- Correspondence (Secretary)
+- Correspondence (Secretary).

-- Reports all Executive Members
+- Reports all Executive Members.

+- Progress motions, if any are on the table.

-- General Business
+- · General Business.

-- Review Actions to be undertaken (Action officer and timelines)
+- Review Actions to be undertaken (Action officer and timelines).

-- Next meeting
+- Next meeting.

-- Meeting Closure
+- · Meeting Closure.